loyjoy/academy/experiences/publish/javascript_api/javascript_api.md

 ## Cookie consent

 Tells the chat to use the localstorage which enables for persistently storage of chat history and customer's variables.
-Valid values: True | False
+True | False

 ```html
 <script>